 1. Increase the strategic value of marketing - as an organization with a sole purpose of driving growth for the company, it is not enough to only be running the 'shop'- marketing needs to provide insights and serve as great advisors to leadership and help chart the course for the company.
 Often the focus on the former takes so much energy and resources that the strategic role of marketing is neglected.
 To increase the strategic value of marketing, the right amount of focus on strategic activities that delivers short and long-term value need to be architected from the ground up and not as an after-thought.

-3. Reduce costs - Because marketing spends money to generate demand there is tremendous pressure to ensure ROI in every campaign and headcount.
+3. Reduce costs - because marketing spends money to generate demand there is tremendous pressure to ensure ROI in every campaign and headcount.
 On the campaign level, the ability to drive down cost per lead means having visibility and agility to optimize every campaign, plus having the ability to scale -turning on and off campaigns easily are key success factors.
-But there are other costs that is easily overlooked, for example, when your Product Managers are the ones writing content, or when your Campaign Managers are setting up the campaign by pulling lists and cloning email templates, when they should really spend time in thinking about campaign strategy and improving the effectiveness of the campaigns against target.
+But there are other costs that are easily overlooked, for example, when your Product Managers are the ones writing content, or when your Campaign Managers are setting up the campaign by pulling lists and cloning email templates, when they should really spend time in thinking about campaign strategy and improving the effectiveness of the campaigns against target.

 According to VentureBeat, there are 12 marketing functions that are manually intensive and are good candidates for outsourcing.

 With some of our clients, they are already experiencing 20% improvement in marketing qualified leads (MQL) and cost-per-opportunity is down by 19%.
 All done without any negative effect like people losing jobs simply because functions were outsourced not to replace, but to grow.
-In fact, by outsourcing clients improved work satisfaction of the team by achieving targets and/or exceeding them.
+In fact, by outsourcing, clients improved work satisfaction of the team by achieving targets and/or exceeding them.
 Working with the right vendor actually helps internal teams grow and achieve marketing maturity faster.